sign-language-processing/transcription/pose_to_text/IDEA-CLIP.md

 2. SignSuisse: A Swiss Sign Language Lexicon that covers all three Swiss sign languages: Swiss-German Sign Language ( DSGS), Langue des Signes Française (LSF), and Lingua Italiana dei Segni (LIS).
 Approximately 5,000 LSF videos include SignWriting transcriptions in SignBank.
+3. DictaSign Lexicon: A dictionary of 1000+ concepts with a sign language equivalent in four languages:
+   British Sign Language (BSL), German Sign Language (DGS), Greek Sign Language (GSL) and French Sign Language (LSF).
+   Each concept is represented by a video of a sign, and a HamNoSys transcription.
+4. MeineDGS Types: A lexicon of \fix{@@} signs in DGS, with HamNoSys transcriptions.
+5. ChicagoFSWild: An American Sign Language (ASL) fingerspelling dataset, with synthetic SignWriting transcriptions.

+##

 ## Methodology